VallariAg/vallariag/README.md

 ### Hello, I'm Vallari 👋

-I'm a third year Computer Science undergrad, who loves to build technical solutions to problems relevant around me or some silly hacks for fun.
+I'm a forth year Computer Science undergrad, who loves to build technical solutions to problems relevant around her or some silly hacks for fun.

-- 💻 I'm currently working as an Outreachy summer intern at [Ceph](https://ceph.io/)
+- 💻 I've contributed to [Ceph](https://github.com/ceph/) as an Outreachy Summer Intern'22.
-- 💻 I’ve worked as an Software Engineering Intern at [Setu](https://setu.co/)
+- 💻 I’ve also worked as an Software Intern at [Setu](https://setu.co/).
-- 🥇 I'm a **Women Techmakers Engineering Fellow**, a scholarship by Talentsprint and Google
+- 🥇 I'm a **Women Techmakers Engineering Fellow**, a scholarship by Talentsprint and Google.
-- 🥇 I've recieved AnitaB.org's scholarship to attend **Grace Hopper Conf'21**
+- 🥇 I've recieved AnitaB.org's scholarship to attend **Grace Hopper Conf'21**.
 - 🖋️ I love to pen down articles to share what I'm learning and to understand concepts better.
-Checkout my [blog](https://blog.vallariag.dev/).
+Checkout my [technical blog](https://blog.vallariag.dev/).
+- 🔭 I enjoy reading (checkout [Goodreads](https://goodreads.com/vallariag)), illustrating (checkout [behance](https://www.behance.net/vallariag/)), and photography (checkout [unsplash](https://unsplash.com/@vallariag)).

 <!--
 More content: